xeokit/sdk/packages/website/userguide/ifc2gltf2xgf/index.md

 convert the IFC model to XGF, xeokit's native compressed format.
 The whole process consists of three steps:
 1. Use `ifc2gltf` to convert the IFC into glTF and JSON metadata (*intermediate format*).
 2. Use `ifc2gltf2xkt` to convert the glTF and JSON into XGF and a JSON data model (*final format*).
-3. Use `loadXGF` to load the XGF and JSON data model into a xeokit Viewer on a webpage.
+3. Use `XGFLoader` to load the XGF and JSON data model into a xeokit Viewer on a webpage.

 This process splits the model into multiple files, improving memory stability in the converter tools and Viewer by allowing incremental loading and deallocation.